Canadian businessman goes on trial in Cuban corruption crackdown

 “I gave them drawings, designs.
 I gave them names, people, how they do it, why, when, where, what,” he said.

-Yacoubian was expected to plead guilty to bribery, tax evasion and other crimes and could face a sentence of up to 12 years behind bars, the newspaper said.
+Yacoubian was expected to plead guilty to bribery, tax evasion and other crimes in the trial and could face a sentence of up to 12 years behind bars, the newspaper said.
 Bayassalian faces the same charges.

 Yacoubian had worked for Tokmakjian before founding Tri-Star to compete with his former employer in what became a bitter rivalry for Cuba’s automobile, motorized and heavy equipment market.